mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/SPCH.md

 ## Header

 `0x00-0x03 - "spch" signature`

 `0x04-0x05 - 00 on PC, 01 on PS3`

 `0x06-0x07 - (uint16) Amount of sequences in the file`

-`0x08-0x0F - Padding - 8 bytes of padding per label.`
+`0x08-0x0F - Padding - 8 bytes of padding per label.
+Pointer space?`

 ## Sequence definition

 `0x00-0x03 - (uint32) StrCode32 hash of the sequence's label name`

-`0x04-0x07 - (uint32) FNV132 hash of the Dynamic Dialogue Voice Event name from the soundbanks` `0x08 - (uint8) Number of voice clip parts in this sequence` `0x09 - 0x0B - Padding`
+`0x04-0x07 - (uint32) FNV132 hash of the Dynamic Dialogue Voice Event name from the soundbanks`

+`0x08 - (uint8) Number of voice clip parts in this sequence`

+`0x09 - 0x0B - Padding`

 The Voice Event name hashes can be found inside the HIRC sections of